must-gatherto collect data

 apiVersion: apps/v1 kind: DaemonSet metadata: name: hello-daemonset spec: selector: matchLabels: name: hello-daemonset template: metadata: labels: name: hello-daemonset spec: nodeSelector: role: worker (1)

-Update each PV’s reclaim policy so that unnecessary data is removed.
+Update the reclaim policy for each PV so that unnecessary data is removed.
 During migration, the reclaim policy for bound PVs is

 Retain, to ensure that data is not lost when an application is removed from the source cluster.
 You can remove these PVs during rollback.